cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Assets/_index.md

 To preview a summary of [potential vulnerabilities](/platform-deep-dive/assets/risk-advisories/) based on the [Common Vulnerabilities and Exposures (CVE)](https://www.cve.org/) standard, hold the pointer over the number under **Risk Advisory**.
 To navigate to the detailed list, select the number.

+You can sort assets in ascending or descending order.

 ![Page listing your assets](/deepdive/AssetsPage.png "Page listing your assets")

 To view asset details, select an asset.
 From here, you can: